VeerendraPappala/An-Article-A-Day/README.md

 * This article is about how to measure your model’s fairness and decide on the best fairness metrics.
 * Article - [Day-24](https://towardsdatascience.com/is-your-machine-learning-model-biased-94f9ee176b67)

+## Day-25 | A Gentle Introduction to Graph Neural Networks

+* Recently, Graph Neural Network (GNN) has gained increasing popularity in various domains, including social network, knowledge graph, recommender system, and even life science.
+* The power of GNN in modeling the dependencies between nodes in a graph enables the breakthrough in the research area related to graph analysis.
+* This article aims to introduce the basics of Graph Neural Network and two more advanced algorithms, DeepWalk and GraphSage.